 - What elements of the project work well with PPMOF strategies

-PPMOF stands for prefabrication, preassembly, modularization, and offsite fabrication.
+PPMOF is the abbreviation for prefabrication, preassembly, modularization, and offsite fabrication.
 These four terms describe different approaches in design and construction.
 Here’s what they mean and why they matter.

 A manufacturing process, generally taking place at a specialized facility, in which various materials are joined to form a component part of a final installation.
 Prefabricated components often involve the work of a single craft.